ls1intum/thesis-template-typst/chapters/04/main.typ

 == Current System <ra-current-system>

-#rect(
+// #rect(
-  width: 100%,
+//   width: 100%,
-  radius: 10%,
+//   radius: 10%,
-  stroke: 0.5pt,
+//   stroke: 0.5pt,
-  fill: yellow,
+//   fill: yellow,
-)[
+// )[
-  Note: This section is only required if the proposed system (i.e. the system that you develop in the thesis) should replace an existing system.
+//   Note: This section is only required if the proposed system (i.e. the system that you develop in the thesis) should replace an existing system.
+// ]
+=== User Interface

+The storyboard in @ra-storyboard shows the dashboard, messages, create-conversation, and conversation screens.
+A user crosses the course screen to get to the conversations screen in the messages tab.
+All screens exhibit several usability deficiencies.
+Describing the deficiencies in detail in @ra-user-interface, the section also proposes improved screens side-by-side.

+#figure(
+  image("storyboard.jpg"),
+  caption: [
+    The storyboard depicts how a user can navigate between different screens of the application.
+    A user can navigate between the screens, whenever there is an edge.
   ]
+) <ra-storyboard>

 Alternatives: